Lapland Tours & Holidays

-This wonderful day trip is full of wonder for children of all ages, and plays out in a truly authentic setting as our friendly Lappish hosts welcome you to their pristine homeland, and you discover an entirely different snow-white world.
+This wonderful day trip is full of wonder for everyone and plays out in a truly authentic setting as our friendly Lappish hosts welcome you to their pristine homeland, and you discover an entirely different snow-white world.

 Take time to enjoy the family fun of being in the snow for a day, perhaps helping an elf to build a snowman, throwing a few well-aimed snowballs or enjoying a toboggan ride.